 One of the essential factors for accelerated software development is effective team communication.
 Merging the development and operation teams under one hood has enabled teams to use the same tools and automate processes that are traditionally slow and manual.

 Machine Learning Operations allows data scientists, ML engineers, and software developers to work alongside each other and communicate effectively.
 MLOps stimulates the development of pipelines as a priority over developing and deploying models in isolation.
 Teams are often required to manage all changes in components and as-a-code to achieve pipeline-based development and deployment.
 Such an approach may require additional work compared to the development of models in isolation.
 However, it allows scalability.
-The compartmentalization of work in MLOps resembles a microservices approach to the development of large projects; a data scientist is not required to develop the entire model by herself.
-Instead, the team works on separate stages of the ML pipeline (preprocessing, training, testing).
-In this way, teams can develop and maintain more complex models and benefit in the long run.

 Check out our ML-based solution for human retina image recognition

 As a practice of developing and operating modern software systems, DevOps shortens development cycles and increases deployment speed.
 MLOps extends continuous integration (CI) and continuous delivery (CD) concepts to machine learning systems.
-Despite apparent similarities between machine learning ops and DevOps, there are some differences.

-Team composition: MLOps teams include data scientists and ML engineers who focus on developing stages inside ML pipelines, such as feature engineering, exploratory analysis, and model experimentation.
+MLOps teams include data scientists and ML engineers who focus on developing stages inside ML pipelines, such as feature engineering, exploratory analysis, and model experimentation.
 Unlike DevOps, MLOps team members may not have the software knowledge and experience to build reliable production-grade software systems.

-Development process: ML models are developed in an iterative and experiment-heavy fashion.
+ML models are developed in an iterative and experiment-heavy fashion.
 Parameter tuning and feature engineering are an essential part of development.
 While only code and environments are versioned in DevOps, MLOps requires the versioning of data itself and the sets of tuning parameters.
 Any change in data, algorithms, modeling techniques or parameter configuration must trigger processes that deploy and monitor performance.
-DevOps usually deals with deterministic systems, while MLOps is oriented towards probabilistic methods.
-Hence, the challenge of reproducibility and reusability of software is amplified in MLOps.

-Testing: Testing in Machine Learning Operations is a much more demanding process than it is in DevOps.
+Testing in Machine Learning Operations is a much more demanding process than it is in DevOps.
 This is mainly because in ML, raw data needs to be validated to ensure that data is clean and does not contain anomalies that may result in poor model performance.
-In addition, the resulting “clean” data needs to be tested against statistical distribution characteristics.
-Finally, ML algorithms are tested, and performance metrics are tracked to ensure the model fits the business problem and fairness or ethical conformation.

-Deployment and production: MLOps deploys ML systems as multi-stage pipelines requiring automatic model retraining and re-deployment mechanisms.
+MLOps deploys ML systems as multi-stage pipelines requiring automatic model retraining and re-deployment mechanisms.
 Models in production need to be monitored to identify various phenomena such as model and data shifts.
 These phenomena do not exist in DevOps.

-Overview of MLOps phases
+How MLOps works: phases

 Data preparation

 The starting point of the ML workflow is the data.
 Data comes in from various sources in a variety of formats.
 Therefore, inconsistencies in data need to be removed first.
 Next, data needs to be labeled and put in a format ML models can consume.
-Machine Learning Operations enables continuous data quality improvement at the data preparation stage and offers automation mechanisms so that new and better data is used in model development.
-In addition, MLOps enables the versioning of source data and metadata (data attributes).

 Model development

-Model development usually consists of several sub-steps such as feature engineering, ML algorithm selection, hyperparameter tuning, model fitting, and model evaluation.
-Machine learning operations enable engineers to track metrics and learn from mistakes during the model development stage in the ML workflow.
 Since developing models involves writing code, MLOps processes for versioning the source code come in handy.
 As well as the code, the environment, dependencies and data can also be versioned for reproducibility.
-With the help of ML pipelines, MLOps helps engineers create “checkpoints” in the process and allows them to re-run only the necessary elements of the pipeline, reducing development time and increasing the overall efficiency of the model development process.
+With ML pipelines, MLOps helps engineers create “checkpoints” in the process and allows them to re-run only the necessary elements of the pipeline, reducing development time and increasing the overall efficiency of the model development process.

 Model validation